-The economy of Mauritius has seen significant progress over the previous decades making it a preferred location not only for doing business, but also for relocation.
+The economy of Mauritius has seen significant progress over the previous decades making it a preferred location not only for doing business, but also for relocation to Mauritius.
 Whether looking how to move and relocate to Mauritius, retire in Mauritius, or simply invest in a property and spend the winters in the sun, Mauritius offers some rare and exciting opportunities.
 Equally, if you are looking to relocate your business to Mauritius, we at TBI can help ensure a seamless and smooth process throughout to make the transition as stress-free and painless as possible.

 We assist with everything that someone might want when relocating to Mauritius.
 This starts with preliminary advice and permits, to finding accommodation, setting up companies, purchasing businesses and setting up bank accounts and full concierge services to name but a few.
 We have tried to address below a few of the main questions that are being asked of us.
 For the latest changes in the budget that affect expats please read our blog article here.

 Popular questions that are being asked